17 min read

 Geospatial analytics is a form of computational analysis that leverages geographic information, spatial data, location data, and increasingly, high-resolution imagery, computer vision, and other forms of AI to extract structured data that can be used for specific applications and industries.

-In its most primitive forms, geospatial analysis can be traced as far back as the earliest forms of cartography and surveying, if not much further.
-But beginning in the 1960s, the term became associated with geographic information systems (GIS) used to catalog natural resources.
-Since then, geospatial data has been used in a wide variety of ways, and can span many forms of technology—satellite imagery, GPS, coordinate systems, IoT sensors, and additional location-based data.
+In its most primitive forms, geospatial analysis traces back to the earliest forms of cartography and surveying, if not much further.
+However, the term became associated with geographic information systems (GIS) used to catalog natural resources beginning in the 1960s.
+Since then, geospatial data has been used in various ways and can span many forms of technology—satellite imagery, GPS, coordinate systems, IoT sensors, and additional location-based data.

 The Role of Geospatial Analytics in Modern Business

-As part of this revolution, geospatial imagery and data visualization have become important sources of truth on the grounds that they make geospatial analysis easier to verify and explain.
-And as the quality and availability of geospatial imagery has increased, so has its utility in a new generation of geospatial analytics-based solutions.
+As part of this revolution, geospatial imagery and data visualization have become essential sources of truth because they make geospatial analysis easier to verify and explain.
+And as the quality and availability of geospatial imagery has increased, so has its utility in modern geospatial analytics-based solutions.
 Many of these solutions are building a better understanding of a central aspect of the global economy: property.

 Property Condition: How Geospatial Analytics Works

-Today’s most advanced solutions can provide this kind of data for tens of millions or even a hundred million commercial and residential properties nationally, delivered with the speed and coverage of traditional property record data.
+Today’s most advanced solutions can provide this kind of data for more than a hundred million commercial and residential properties nationally, delivered with the speed and coverage of traditional property record data.

-By providing instant, accurate intel on property conditions, modern analytics enables users to assess a specific property, as well as compare it to similar properties within the same neighborhood, zip code, city, region, or by type across the nation.
-They can also analyze local, regional, and national trends that can impact its value or risk profile over time.
+By providing instant, accurate intel on property conditions, modern analytics enables users to assess a specific property, as well as compare it to similar properties within the same neighborhood, zip code, city, region, or by type—across the nation or, as Deloitte points out, right next door.
+They can also analyze local, regional, and national trends that impact its value or risk profile over time.

 The value of this intelligence depends on the resolution and recency of the imagery it uses and the machine learning put in place to analyze it.
 To understand why, let’s start by examining different types of geospatial imagery used for various kinds of data visualization and analysis.
-As we explained in a recent post, different sources of image-capture methods come with distinct pros and cons.
-And manual review of these images by analysts presents its own issues.
+Different sources of image-capture methods come with distinct pros and cons, and manual review of these images by analysts presents its own issues.

 Remote Sensing Data & Geospatial Imagery